Types of laryngeal cancer

 Connective tissues are the supporting tissues of the body, such as bone, muscle, and nerves.
 Cartilage is the supporting tissue of the larynx.
 Cancers that develop from cartilage are called chondrosarcomas.

-And it's possible to get plasmacytoma in the larynx.
-This is a type of myeloma.
+Plasmacytoma in the larynx is rare.
+It can progress into a type of cancer called myeloma.
 Myeloma is a type of blood cancer.

 Non cancerous changes in the voice box

-Many diseases of the larynx aren’t cancer.
-Here are some conditions which affect the larynx that aren't cancerous.
+Many diseases of the larynx are not cancer.
+Here are some conditions that affect the larynx that are not cancerous.

 Chronic laryngitis